 - An earthquake plan which identifies a safe place in every room of your home where family members can protect themselves during shaking.

 Practice your plan and be sure all family members are clear on what to do.
-For more information on creating a family plan, see www.redcross.org/ and click on the “Preparing and Getting Trained” link or www.prepare.org/ and click on the “Disaster Preparedness” link.
+For more information on creating a family plan, see www.redcross.org and click on the “Preparing and Getting Trained” link or www.prepare.org and click on the “Disaster Preparedness” link.
+It’s good to have a workplace plan as well, check this site for tips.
 Your disaster plan should also include registering you and all your family members with your country’s embassy or trade office in Taipei.

 Disaster Supplies Kit